-Great Lakes has a \$25 million International Letter of Credit Facility with Wells Fargo HSBC Trade Bank.
+Great Lakes has a \$24 million International Letter of Credit Facility with Wells Fargo HSBC Trade Bank.
 This facility is used for performance and advance payment guarantees on foreign contracts, including the Diyaar contract.
 The obligations under the agreement are guaranteed by the Company's foreign accounts receivable.
 In addition, the Export-Import Bank of the United States ("Ex-Im") has issued a guarantee under Ex-Im Bank's Working Capital Guarantee Program which covers 90% of the obligations owing under the facility.
-The Company had \$18.5 million of letters of credit issued under this facility at March 31, 2007.
+The Company had \$18.5 million of letters of credit issued under this facility at June 30, 2007.

 On June 19, 2007, Great Lakes issued a notice of redemption to the holders of its outstanding warrants to purchase shares of its common stock.
 The agreement governing the warrants provides that the Company is entitled to redeem the warrants if the last trading price of its common stock is at least \$8.50 per share for any 20 trading days within a 30 trading day period ending three business days before the notice of redemption is sent.
-The redemption date for the warrants is July 19, 2007.
-Because the redemption price is \$0.01 per share, the Company anticipates that all of the warrants will be exercised on or prior to the redemption date.
-Assuming full exercise of the warrants outstanding as of June 14, 2007, Great Lakes will receive proceeds of approximately \$87.2 million.
-The Company anticipates using approximately \$43 million of such proceeds to repay outstanding indebtedness under its revolving senior credit facility and will use the remaining approximately \$44.2 million in proceeds for identified efficiency enhancements to existing equipment, potential new equipment acquisitions and general corporate purposes.
+The redemption date for the warrants was July 19, 2007.
+All of the warrants were exercised or redeemed as of the redemption date.
+We are using a portion of the proceeds to repay the balance of the outstanding indebtedness under our revolving senior credit facility and will use the remaining proceeds for identified efficiency enhancements to existing equipment, potential new equipment acquisitions and general corporate purposes.